What to Expect?

 - Keep his head, feet, and ears always covered while taking him out and also inside the home.

 - You can use baby soap, baby shampoo, and baby powder.
-I personally used Himalaya baby products and Huggies brand for diapers.
+I used Himalaya baby products and Huggies brand for diapers.

 - Use a good quality diaper for your baby to prevent diaper rash.